 Good Hotel Guide Review

-sitting room, drawing room, snug bar, 2 dining rooms, free Wi-Fi, in-room TV (Freeview), spa treatments, 4½-acre gardens (croquet, river frontage, moorings, fishing), restaurant wheelchair accessible.
+sitting room, drawing room, snug bar, 2 dining rooms (vegetarian menu), in-room smart TV (Freeview), spa treatments, 4½-acre gardens, wedding facilities, parking, EV charging, restaurant wheelchair accessible, adapted toilet.

-pianist in drawing room Sat evenings ‘and special occasions’.
+in public rooms, pianist in drawing room Sat evenings and ‘special occasions’.

 not under 14.